Expectation-maximization for structure determination directly from cryo-EM micrographs: Conclusion

-Recovering structures from highly noisy micrographs would require processing more data.
-The main hurdle to achieve this goal is the computational burden of the algorithm.
-In this paper, we accelerated the algorithm by using a frequency marching scheme, and a stochastic strategy.
+\paragraph{Computational acceleration.} Recovering structures from highly noisy micrographs---specifically those where traditional particle-picking methods fail---would require processing significantly more data.
+While the experiments in this work were conducted at noise levels where particle picking may still be viable, they serve as a proof of concept for the methodological and algorithmic novelty of reconstructing directly from micrographs.
+The main hurdle to achieving this goal in higher noise regimes is the computational burden of the algorithm.
+In this paper, we accelerated the algorithm by using a frequency marching scheme and a stochastic strategy.
 Nevertheless, further acceleration measures should be considered.
-A possible path is to sample the space of rotations more densely as the iterations progress (similarly to the frequency marching scheme), or to design a branch-and-bound algorithm that inexpensively rules out regions of the search space with low probability to achieve the maximum of the likelihood function~\cite{punjani2017cryosparc}.
-Further acceleration can be attained by applying the EM algorithm on a projection of the data onto a lower dimensional subspace~\cite{dvornek2015subspaceem}.
-In addition, adding a prior (in Bayesian sense) on the 3-D volume is natural in the EM algorithm, and is expected to improve robustness (at the cost of possible model bias).
+A possible approach is to design a branch-and-bound algorithm that efficiently rules out regions of the search space with low probability to maximize the likelihood function~\cite{punjani2017cryosparc}.
 In addition, the EM iterations could be initialized by efficient computational techniques, such as autocorrelation analysis~\cite{bendory2023toward}.

-An alternative direction is to replace EM by other estimation techniques, with emphasis on generative models.
-Generative models have been recently applied to various inverse imaging problems, including cryo-EM~\cite{donnat2022deep, zhao2023generative}.
-Such models include variational auto-encoders (VAEs)~\cite{kingma2014auto, zhong2021cryodrgn, rosenbaum2021inferring}, generative adversarial networks (GANs)~\cite{goodfellow2020generative, gupta2021cryogan}, and score-based diffusion models~\cite{song2022solving}.

-In addition, our cryo-EM micrograph generation model (see Section~\ref{sec:math_model}) is simplified and incomplete.
-As was mentioned in Section~\ref{subsec:arbitrary_spacing_distribution}, practical cryo-EM micrographs do not follow the well-separated model~\eqref{eq:sep}, but rather have an arbitrary spacing distribution of projection images.
-An initial experiment (see Fig.~\ref{fig:TRPV1_results_arbitrary_spacing_distribution}) suggests that perhaps applying the stochastic approximate EM algorithm also to those micrographs will result in sufficiently accurate estimates.
-Moreover, the noise in experimental micrographs might be colored, and the viewing angles of the projection images are typically not distributed uniformly.
-The cryo-EM measurement is also affected by contaminations and by the electron microscope's point spread function~\cite{erickson1971measurement}.
-Addressing those modeling issues is essential to apply the proposed algorithm to experimental data sets.